Abortion in Canada: Politics

-As of 2020, all federally represented political parties in Canada, as well as their leaders, support continued legal abortion access in Canada.
+As of 2024, all federally represented political parties in Canada, as well as their leaders, support continued legal abortion access in Canada.
 While elected members of the Bloc Québécois, New Democratic Party, the Liberal Party of Canada, and the Green Party of Canada nearly universally support abortion rights and all these parties' MPs would be expected to vote against any hypothetical Bills that would restrict or limit abortion rights in any way, the Conservative Party of Canada has both members who favour abortion rights and members who oppose them and has stated that members would be allowed to vote their conscience on any vote concerning abortion.
 In the past, more Conservative members have been against abortion.

-The Conservative Party has had to wrestle with combining the conflicting social policies of its two predecessor parties, the moderate Progressive Conservative Party and the more right-wing Canadian Alliance, which merged in 2003.
-Many socially conservative Alliance supporters were angered at the prospect of Belinda Stronach, who favoured abortion rights, winning the leadership election in early 2004, while in contrast some Progressive Conservative supporters objected during the 2004 federal election to the new party's perceived openness to legislation that would restrict abortion rights.
+The Conservative Party has had to wrestle with combining the conflicting social policies of its two predecessor parties, the moderate right-wing Progressive Conservative Party and the more right-wing Canadian Alliance, which merged in 2003.
+Many socially conservative Alliance supporters were angered at the prospect of Belinda Stronach, who favoured abortion rights, winning the leadership election in early 2004, while in contrast, some Progressive Conservative supporters objected during the 2004 federal election to the new party's perceived openness to legislation that would restrict abortion rights.
 In the March 2005 policy convention, in a narrow vote, the party voted to not introduce legislation on the subject of abortion (members can still introduce private members bills on the issue), although it condemns sex-selective abortions.
 The party's stance on abortion is frequently voted on at the party's policy conventions.
 Motion 312 was introduced by Conservative MP Stephen Woodworth in 2012, calling for a House of Commons committee to determine when human life begins, but was defeated 203–91.
 In 2013, Conservative MP Mark Warawa introduced a motion condemning discrimination against females through sex-selective abortion.
 In 2021, Conservative Cathay Wagantall introduced a private member's bill that would prohibit a medical practitioner from performing a sex-selective abortion.
 Although the bill was defeated 248-82, a majority of Conservative MPs voted in favour of the bill.

 Until recently, the Liberal Party had a few anti-abortion MPs, such as Liberal MP Paul Steckle introduced a bill that would have made abortion after 20 weeks gestation a criminal act in June 2006.
-Current Liberal Leader Justin Trudeau has required that all Liberal party candidates will have to vote according to the party's abortion-rights policy since he assumed leadership of the Liberal Party in 2013.
+Former Liberal Leader Justin Trudeau required that all Liberal party candidates will have to vote according to the party's abortion-rights policy when he assumed leadership of the Liberal Party in 2013.